New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Made detection of principal phrase lines more robust
 - Made detection of unexpected lines more robust
 - Highlight text inside single quotes

+### 0.3.8

+- Make a footnote a first-class concordance element

 ## Extension Development